BEAUCHAMP ESTATES CELEBRATE 40th ANNIVERSARY WITH £3.4 BN PROPERTY & ART RETROSPECTIVE EXHIBITION & LUXE-BROCHURE

 Alongside the Dior-style retrospective in the gallery, Beauchamp Estates also produced a special limited-edition retrospective brochure, a printed marketing piece containing stunning photography and information on the 40 deals and properties.
 The brochure was given to each of the VIP guests attending the retrospective exhibition.

 Founded by Gary Hersham in 1979, Beauchamp Estates has been involved in some of the largest and most valuable deals in London and beyond, with the business expanding from its Mayfair HQ on Curzon Street to establishing offices in St John’s Wood and Marylebone, and overseas offices in Cannes and Mykonos and an associate office in New York.
+Being able to establish offices in London is an achievement in of itself, as there are thousands of people that would love to have their own office space kings cross in the city, but opening offices in New York is a huge accomplishment.

 Gary Hersham, Founding Director of Beauchamp Estates says: “We are delighted to be celebrating 40 years of success and I am extremely proud of the Beauchamp Estates team and everything the business has achieved over the last 40 years.
 The market-making deals achieved are a testament to the team’s dedication.
 We have exciting expansion plans for the future, in both London and overseas markets.”